solidc0re/solidcore-scripts/README.md

 # solidcore-scripts
-Hardening scripts for immutable Fedora.
+**Hardening scripts for immutable Fedora.**

+[!WARNING]
 Work in progress... *Not currently ready for home use.*

 - solidcore-install.sh is currently operational and functioning
 - solidcore-firstboot.sh is currently operational and functioning
 - solidcore-uninstall.sh currently undergoing active testing

+[!NOTE]
 Tested on Fedora Silverblue 38.

 ## Current features
 Despite the lower version number, this script implements some serious hardening.

-- Guided user interface :white_check_mark:
+- [x] Guided user interface
-- Auto-generate backups of important config files :white_check_mark:
+- [x] Auto-generate backups of important config files
-- Sysctl kernel, network and userspace hardening :white_check_mark:
+- [x] Sysctl kernel, network and userspace hardening
-- Hardened GRUB boot parameters :white_check_mark:
+- [x] Hardened GRUB boot parameters
-- Kernel module blacklist :white_check_mark:
+- [x] Kernel module blacklist
-- High risk and unused services disabled and masked :white_check_mark:
+- [x] High risk and unused services disabled and masked
-- Process information hidden from users :white_check_mark:
+- [x] Process information hidden from users
-- Kernel information hidden from users :white_check_mark:
+- [x] Kernel information hidden from users
-- New files only viewable to owner/creator :white_check_mark:
+- [x] New files only viewable to owner/creator
-- Core dumps disabled (stops sensitive information about the system being available) :white_check_mark:
+- [x] Core dumps disabled (stops sensitive information about the system being available)
-- Improved password policies :white_check_mark:
+- [x] Improved password policies
-- Root account locked :white_check_mark:
+- [x] Root account locked
-- Firewalld zone set to drop (drops all incoming connections) :white_check_mark:
+- [x] Firewalld zone set to drop (drops all incoming connections)
-- Check yum repos for insecure HTTP URLs :white_check_mark:
+- [x] Check yum repos for insecure HTTP URLs
-- Automatic updates for rpm-ostree and flatpaks :white_check_mark:
+- [x] Automatic updates for rpm-ostree and flatpaks
-- Fedora flatpaks replaced with Flathub flatpaks :white_check_mark:
+- [x] Fedora flatpaks replaced with Flathub flatpaks
-- Mute microphone by default on login :white_check_mark:
+- [x] Mute microphone by default on login
-- Flatseal installed :white_check_mark:
+- [x] Flatseal installed
-- DNSCrypt-proxy installed :white_check_mark:
+- [x] DNSCrypt-proxy installed
-- DNS blocklists added :white_check_mark:
+- [x] DNS blocklists added
-- Firstboot script installed to ensure: new password set, GRUB password set, unused ports are disabled and blacklisted, USBGuard installed (if required) :white_check_mark:
+- [x] Firstboot script installed to ensure: new password set, GRUB password set, unused ports are disabled and blacklisted, USBGuard installed (if required)
-- Uninstall file (mostly working, not tested recently)
+- [ ] Uninstall file (mostly working, not tested recently)

 ## Planned features and future goals
 The long-term goal (probably for v1.0) is to have the hardening provided by this script work on both client-side - i.e. manual running of the script on any existing immutable Fedora system - and server-side, so people can carry out an rpm-ostree rebase to a pre-hardened and constantly updated system.